dart-lang/language/accepted/future-releases/abstract-external-fields/implementation-plan.md

 ### dart2js, DDC, VM

-The feature is expected to to be desugared, which means that it will not exist in kernel code, and backends need not implement anything.
+The feature is expected to be desugared, which means that it will not exist in kernel code, and backends need not implement anything.

 ### Dartfmt